- Lotte World/Lotte World Tower

-- The best time to go is on Sundays since most of the traditional performances and exhibits happen on a Sunday.
+- The best time to go is on Sundays since most traditional performances and exhibits happen on Sundays.

 - Eat Korean BBQ at Cha Iyagi.
 They have a great selection of pork and beef.
-In addition, the rice is cooked in a hallow bamboo stick and comes with a variety of side dishes and wrappings to choose from.
+In addition, the rice is cooked in a hollow bamboo stick and comes with various side dishes and wrappings to choose from.

 Address: Insa-dong, Jongno-gu, Seoul, South Korea

 Dongdaemun Market is a large commercial district that is made up of traditional markets and shopping centers.
-It is Korea’s largest wholesale and retail shopping district and features over 30 shopping malls, 30,000 unique shops, and 50,000 manufacturers.
-Here you will find a wide range of items such as clothing materials, electronics, leather goods, shoes and accessories, sporting goods, office supplies, and pet products, just to name a few.
+Korea’s largest wholesale and retail shopping district features over 30 shopping malls, 30,000 unique shops, and 50,000 manufacturers.
+Here you will find a wide range of items such as clothing materials, electronics, leather goods, shoes and accessories, sporting goods, office supplies, and pet products, to name a few.
 However, they are mainly known for being the best place to find the latest fashions at cheap prices.
-It is open late into the night so it is a great place to shop for those looking to use the daytime to explore Seoul.
-For those interested in fashion, Dongdaemun Plaza hosts Seoul Fashion Week every year.
+It is open late into the night, so it is a great place to shop for those looking to use the daytime to explore Seoul.
+Dongdaemun Plaza hosts Seoul Fashion Week every year for those interested in fashion.
 Therefore make sure you check out their schedule to time your trip accordingly.

 Walking Distance to Cheongyecheon

 Cheongyecheon is about a 10-minute walking distance from Dongdaemun Plaza.
-It is a man-made stream where you can walk along the bottom to get away from the city streets.
+It is a man-made stream where you can walk along the bottom to escape the city streets.
 It is known for its Lantern Festival in May and November.
-Moreover, during this time the stream is filled with beautiful lanterns about Korean history and culture.
-In addition, you can build your own lantern and write a message on it before you float it down the Cheongyecheon stream.
+Moreover, the stream is filled with beautiful lanterns about Korean history and culture during this time.
+In addition, you can build your lantern and write a message before you float it down the Cheongyecheon stream.

 Top 5 Tips When Visiting Dongdaemun Market

-- Visit Mukja Golmok which is a famous food alley that sells delicious Korean cuisine.
+- Visit Mukja Golmok, a famous food alley selling delicious Korean cuisine.

 - Take a walk around DDP (Dongdaemun Plaza).
 It hosts design-related shows and conferences, exhibitions, and other gatherings.
 Seoul Fashion Week is held at DDP.
 Make sure to visit the LED Rose Garden (25,550 white LED roses) at night at DDP.